Indo-Dutch International Conference 2014

 Aims of the conference

-The workshop aims to provide a platform for:
+The conference aimed to provide a platform for:

 - Presenting new (a) perspectives/view/ideas,(b) methods, frameworks and methodologies, and (c) cases for Design for Sustainable Well-being & Empowerment